ad Dei Gloriam Ministries

 Home > Bible Study Guide > Approaching Bible Study

 During a recent Sunday School class, a lovely lady made the comment that when we study the Bible, we should do so with no presuppositions, disregard the interpretations by others, and rely entirely on the Holy Spirit for our understanding.
-Now, this lady has a high view of the Scriptures and is very orthodox in her beliefs, but having encountered many liberals who take a similar stance in their attempt to validate whatever meaning is convenient to justify their agenda at the time, I jumped in with both feet.
-I immediately pointed out that presuppositional neutrality was a myth, and that we ignored the interpretations of the saints throughout history at our own peril.
+Now, this lady has a high view of the Scriptures and is very orthodox in her beliefs, but having recently encountered several others who take a similar stance in their attempt to validate whatever meaning is convenient to justify their agenda at the time, I jumped in with both feet.
+I immediately pointed out that presuppositional neutrality is a myth, and that we ignore the interpretations of the saints throughout history at our own peril.

 So, which of us was correct in our assertions?
-After much prayer and contemplation over the past few days, I’ve come to the conclusion that, according to our respective intentions, we both were.
+After much prayer and contemplation, I came to the conclusion that, according to our respective intentions, we both were.
 Discussions in class are usually time-limited, so we often don’t adequately explain our intended meaning.
-I’m convinced that she was referring to the initial phase of study where we read the Scriptures and attempt to observe and interpret the author’s intended meaning.
+I now believe that she was referring to the initial phase of study where we read the Scriptures and attempt to observe and interpret the author’s intended meaning.
 On the other hand, I was referring to the entire process of Bible study.
 I think we can clarify the issue with a brief overview on how to approach studying the Bible.

 Table of Contents